Cache (computing): Content delivery network

-A content delivery network (CDN) is a network of distributed servers that deliver pages and other Web content to a user, based on the geographic locations of the user, the origin of the web page and the content delivery server.
+A content delivery network (CDN) is a network of distributed servers that deliver pages and other web content to a user, based on the geographic locations of the user, the origin of the web page and the content delivery server.

-CDNs began in the late 1990s as a way to speed up the delivery of static content, such as HTML pages, images and videos.
+CDNs were introduced in the late 1990s as a way to speed up the delivery of static content, such as HTML pages, images and videos.
 By replicating content on multiple servers around the world and delivering it to users based on their location, CDNs can significantly improve the speed and availability of a website or application.
 When a user requests a piece of content, the CDN will check to see if it has a copy of the content in its cache.
 If it does, the CDN will deliver the content to the user from the cache.

 Cloud storage gateway

-A cloud storage gateway, also known as an edge filer, is a hybrid cloud storage device that connects a local network to one or more cloud storage services, typically object storage services such as Amazon S3.
+A cloud storage gateway is a hybrid cloud storage device that connects a local network to one or more cloud storage services, typically object storage services such as Amazon S3.
 It provides a cache for frequently accessed data, providing high speed local access to frequently accessed data in the cloud storage service.
 Cloud storage gateways also provide additional benefits such as accessing cloud object storage through traditional file serving protocols as well as continued access to cached data during connectivity outages.

 Other caches

-The BIND DNS daemon caches a mapping of domain names to IP addresses, as does a resolver library.
+The BIND DNS daemon caches a mapping of domain names to IP addresses, as does a DNS resolver library.

-Write-through operation is common when operating over unreliable networks (like an Ethernet LAN), because of the enormous complexity of the coherency protocol required between multiple write-back caches when communication is unreliable.
-For instance, web page caches and client-side network file system caches (like those in NFS or SMB) are typically read-only or write-through specifically to keep the network protocol simple and reliable.
+Write-through operation is common when operating over unreliable networks, because of the enormous complexity of the coherency protocol required between multiple write-back caches when communication is unreliable.
+For instance, web page caches and client-side caches for distributed file systems (like those in NFS or SMB) are typically read-only or write-through specifically to keep the network protocol simple and reliable.

-Search engines also frequently make web pages they have indexed available from their cache.
-For example, Google provides a "Cached" link next to each search result.
+Web search engines also frequently make web pages they have indexed available from their cache.
 This can prove useful when web pages from a web server are temporarily or permanently inaccessible.

 Database caching can substantially improve the throughput of database applications, for example in the processing of indexes, data dictionaries, and frequently used subsets of data.

 A distributed cache uses networked hosts to provide scalability, reliability and performance to the application.
 The hosts can be co-located or spread over different geographical regions.

 Buffer vs. cache

-The semantics of a "buffer" and a "cache" are not totally different; even so, there are fundamental differences in intent between the process of caching and the process of buffering.
+The semantics of a buffer and a cache are not totally different; even so, there are fundamental differences in intent between the process of caching and the process of buffering.

-Fundamentally, caching realizes a performance increase for transfers of data that is being repeatedly transferred.
-While a caching system may realize a performance increase upon the initial (typically write) transfer of a data item, this performance increase is due to buffering occurring within the caching system.